Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 - Raise the minimum age to purchase firearms to 21

-- Ban high-capacity magazines and bump stocks — gun accessories that allow semiautomatic rifles to operate like fully automatic weapons
+- Ban high-capacity magazines, as well as bump stocks — gun accessories that allow semiautomatic rifles to operate like fully automatic weapons

 - Require universal background checks that include relevant mental health information and previous interactions with the law